andracs/bridging-sustainability/manuscript/0-Introduction.md

 The third and final part of the book discusses digital sustainability from some general angles.

-- **Chapter 8** describes "digital counter-growth" as an alternative to traditional growth thinking and reviews examples of it.
+- **Chapter 8** describes "digital degrowth" as an alternative to traditional growth thinking and reviews examples of it.

 - **Chapter 9** summarizes the book and hands over the baton to the reader with the goal of putting what you've learned into practice.